 My rate is $200 per hour.
 Session length is two hours ($400) every week or other week.
 Expect the series to last 3-6 months or longer if necessary.

 Where are you located?

-What is the benefit of IPSA training and certification?
+What is the benefit of IPSA training?

 What is the role of a Surrogate Partner and their relationship to the therapist?

 An effective SP is intelligent, self-aware, empathetic, accepting, and emotionally and sexually open.
-They tend to have histories in the helping professions (teaching, nursing, massage, psychology, etc.) and many of us feel called to do this work.
+They tend to have histories in the helping professions (teaching, nursing, massage, psychology, etc.) feel called to do this work.
 During SPT they practice full disclosure with the therapist, having thorough and informative discussions regarding the client's patterns, habits, and issues.
 They don’t presume to take on the therapist's role, yet are open and honest with opinions regarding treatment in the best interests of their shared client.